laran/cassandra/doc/source/cql/index.rst

    changes

-.. [#] Technically, this document CQL version 3, which is not backward compatible with CQL version 1 and 2 (which have been deprecated and remove) and differs from it in numerous ways.
+.. [#] Technically, this document CQL version 3, which is not backward compatible with CQL version 1 and 2 (which have been deprecated and removed) and differs from it in numerous ways.